12 Oct 2018 | Written by Daniel Dewitt

 Thanksgiving is a time to be with friends and family and reflect on those things we’re thankful for.
 And while all of us try our best, it can sometimes be hard to be thankful when we’re worried about money.
 Money issues can affect everything from our health to happiness to how well we can throw a party.

 But if you don’t want to compromise your Thanksgiving day celebration, there are steps you can take to cut down on costs without making the day any less joyful.
-Below we’ve mapped out six of them, but if you’re having financial issues that require a little more than just saving money at a party, think about an installment loan to help you through this tough period.
+Below we’ve mapped out six of them, but if you’re having financial issues that require a little more than just saving money at a party, think about an installment loans to help you through this tough period.

 Sure, those pilgrim salt and pepper shakers are cute, but are they really worth how much they cost?
 Instead of investing in the full ceramic collection of turkey-themed plates and regalia, save yourself some money this year and handcraft your decorations.
 Not only will they save you a dime, but they add a cozy and authentic feeling to your party that store-bought decorations can’t match.